2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 Level 2: Directly or indirectly observable market inputs, other than Level 1 inputs; and Level 3: Inputs which are not based on observable market data.

-~| ADDITIONAL REGULATORY INFORMATION DETAILED IN CLAUSE 6L OF GENERAL INSTRUCTIONS GIVEN IN PART I OF DIVISION II OF THE SCHEDULE III TO THE COMPANIES ACT, 2013 ARE FURNISHED TO THE EXTENT APPLICABLE TO THE COMPANY.
+51*| ADDITIONAL REGULATORY INFORMATION DETAILED IN CLAUSE 6L OF GENERAL INSTRUCTIONS GIVEN IN PART I OF DIVISION II OF THE SCHEDULE III TO THE COMPANIES ACT, 2013 ARE FURNISHED TO THE EXTENT APPLICABLE TO THE COMPANY.

-(i) The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets during the year ended March 31,2024 and March 31,2023.
+(i) The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets during the year ended March 31,2025 and March 31,2024.

 (ii) The Company does not hold any Investment Property.
 Accordingly, reporting on fair valuation of Investment Property is not applicable.

 (iii) The Company does not hold any Intangibles assets under development.
-Accordingly, reporting on Intangibles assets under development, ageing and completion schedule is not applicable.
+Accordingly, reporting on Intangibles assets under development ageing and completion schedule is not applicable.

 (iv) The Company does not have any benami property, where any proceeding has been initiated or pending against the Company for holding any benami property.